Stormlv3/ID623001-introduction-to-algorithmic-problem-solving/02-game-mechanics/lecture-notes/03-enemy-behaviours.md

 </details>

-If set up correctly, we should see an accurate wave counter in the top-right of the screen, and a cool "Wave Started" text animation every time a wave starts.
+If set up correctly, we should see an accurate wave counter in the top-right of the screen, and a sweet "Wave Started" text animation every time a wave starts.

 ## Task 3: Health and Loss States